About Me

 When I was going through some of the many paintings still in my possession I found an early self portrait painted in February in 1977.
 Also I discovered an image of one of my psychedelic pictures, between 1977 and 1980 I painted many such pictures but I now have only a few snapshots of most of this work.

 But why paint?
 Being an artist is not a career path for most people.
 And the UK is not really an artist friendly environment.
 I’ve been painting or drawing pictures since I was about 7 or 8 years old.
 Why?
 The reason I paint is because I have to have some way of escaping reality and entering into the world of my own imagination.
 In a way it helps me to justify my existence as a human being and most importantly the pictures I create are unique, only I could have made them.
-Whether or not the world needs my art is a question that is still waiting to be answered.
+Whether or not the world needs my art is another question that is still waiting to be answered.